naumcei/symfony/UPGRADE-7.4.md

  * Deprecate class aliases in the `Annotation` namespace, use attributes instead
  * Deprecate getters and setters in attribute classes in favor of public properties
  * Deprecate accessing the internal scope of the loader in PHP config files, use only its public API instead
+ * Deprecate XML configuration format, use YAML, PHP or attributes instead

 Security
 --------